lucifr/Alfred-Extensions/README.markdown

 Search website of browser's current tab with Google's "site:xxx.com" query.

+#### NOTICE!!!

-Notice: this extension supports both Safari and Chrome, however, when both browsers are running, Safari will be considered as priority.
+this extension supports both Safari and Google Chrome<del>, however, when both browsers are running, Safari will be considered as priority</del>.
+Now the extension works based on the current frontmost browser.
+However, it would works only when you have Google Chrome installed due to the limitation of AppleScript.
+If you want to use this extension with Safari only please download the "Search Current Site in Safari" extension.

+#### Search Current Site in Safari

+It works like "Search Current Site" extension but only works Safari.
+If you don't have Google Chrome installed please download this one.

 ### More to Come...